hlissner/emacs-solaire-mode/README.md

 ;; To enable solaire-mode unconditionally for certain modes:
 (add-hook 'ediff-prepare-buffer-hook #'solaire-mode)

-;; ...if you use auto-revert-mode:
-(add-hook 'after-revert-hook #'turn-on-solaire-mode)
+;; ...if you use auto-revert-mode, this prevents solaire-mode from turning ;; itself off every time Emacs reverts the file (add-hook 'after-revert-hook #'turn-on-solaire-mode)

 ;; highlight the minibuffer when it is activated: